 Police officers' authority has also been interpreted by case law to include the vicinity of the campus - the "environs and passageways" - in certain circumstances.
+(Patrol official expanded patrol jurisdiction p.5)

 Police officers are also granted limited police authority under G.L., Chapter 147 § 10F for the enforcement of university parking regulations.
-Parking enforcement officers also receive grants of authority this law.
+Parking enforcement officers also receive grants of authority in this law.

-Subject to the approval of the Chief of Police, Bridgewater State University Police officers may also receive supplemental police authority through special appointment as town of Bridgewater police officers under G.L., Chapter 41§ 99, or as special state police officers pursuant G.L., Chapter 22C § 63, or as Plymouth County Deputy Sheriffs under G.L., Chapter 37, § 3.
+Subject to the approval of the Chief of Police, Bridgewater State University Police officers may also receive supplemental police authority through special appointment as town of Bridgewater police officers under G.L., Chapter 41§ 99, or as Plymouth County Deputy Sheriffs under G.L., Chapter 37, § 3.